Ultrasound Schools in Las Vegas

 - The College of Southern Nevada offers an associate's degree in diagnostic medical sonography with two tracks of study.
-The college's Las Vegas campus is located 11.8 miles from the downtown; additional campuses can be found in North Las Vegas and nearby Henderson.
+The college's Las Vegas campus is located 4.5 miles from downtown; additional campuses can be found in North Las Vegas and nearby Henderson.

 Comparison of Schools